AtomLinter/linter-julia/README.md

 environment is assumed.
 The project's root file is then looked for at the canonical X/src/X.jl etc. locations.

 I know nothing of Atom development or js, so the changes are likely messy there, please revise.
 Atom seems to be unable to shut down the server process, so the server exits by polling Atom's PID right now.
-This does not work on Windows yet.

 ## Installation